dschaefer/python816/README.md

 To start it uses the Vice SuperCPU emulator and uses the Commodore 64 Kernal and BASIC.

-The assembler is the latest ACME assebler.
+The assembler is the latest ACME assembler.

 To build simply run ```make```.
 To run in the emulator run ```make run```.